albfan/mvnexec/README.md

 #mvnExec

-A script to find java files inside your maven project containing a main function
+A script to find java files inside your maven project containing a main function without touching `pom.xml`

 ##Installation

-link it to your path
+Download and symlink to your path

 ```bash
 $ git clone git@github.com:albfan/mvnExec.git